usnistgov/nist-mud/README.md

      h1 ping h2

-Install MUD rules and configure the IDS.
+Install MUD rules

       sh postit1.sh

 Dump flows again.
 You should see table 0 and table 1 is populated to set metadata.

-Now configure IDS

-     sh postit2.sh

-You should see the flows corresponding to flow diversion to the IDS installed at this point.
-Check it:

-      ovs-ofctl dump-flows s1 -O openflow13
-      ovs-ofctl dump-flows s2 -O openflow13

-You should see mpls flows if all went well for example, in s1 look for a flow like this:

-      cookie=0xa2d5e, duration=15.918s, table=2, n_packets=0, n_bytes=0, hard_timeout=3000, priority=35,metadata=0xa2d5e actions=push_mpls:0x8847,set_field:666974->mpls_label,goto_table:4

-This means the IDS script registered itself successfully.

-Now from mininnet you can exercise MUD.
-The following should time out:

-     h1 ping h2

-Now tail the capture file of the IDS:

-    tail -f capture.txt

 Next try the following:

-     h1 same-man-test.py --client
+     h1 udpping.py --client --port 4000 --host 10.0.0.2

 This will send udp packets from h1 to h2 on port 4000.

-Verify that the packets were captured in capture.txt (you should see packets from 10.0.0.1 to 10.0.0.2 and back).
+This is allowed by the access-control rules

+Next try the following

+     h1 udpping.py --client --port 8002 --host 10.0.0.6

+This will send udp packets from h1 to h2 on port 8002.
+This is allowed by the access-control rules